Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 The TCS34725 RGB sensor was chosen after encountering problems with the previous strategy, which involved the HUSKYLENS detecting lines on the playing field and counting them; when it reached a certain value, the robot would stop a few seconds later in the correct quadrant.
 However, combining line counting with traffic light detection led to problems that prevented proper performance in the obstacle challenge.

-The sensor is located on the lower front of the robot, although at one point it was mounted on the rear to detect a line at the start of the free challenge and thus determine the direction of the challenge.
-It is surrounded by a layer of black EVA foam to prevent interference from ambient light and ensure the sensor reads the light it reflects.

 <div align="center"><table>
   <tr>
     <td align="center" width="50%">